The Essentials of Literacy Instruction: Building Knowledge

 - We must help literacy learners develop word consciousness which includes a curiosity about words and their meanings.

 Building knowledge is a key element of literacy instruction, and one of three areas which align with the Gateways described by EdReports.
-Wonders ©2020 received positive marks in all three areas: Text Quality and Complexity, Building Knowledge, and Usability.
+Wonders ©2020 received all green scores, across K–5, in all three areas: Text Quality and Complexity, Building Knowledge, and Usability.
 To learn more, click here.